 Situation 1 The objection is resolved by an agreement between the carrier and objector.

-Situation 2 A request to refer the objection to the Telecommunications Industry Ombudsman is not received by the carrier within the 5 business days mentioned in section 4.37.
+Situation 2 Either a request to refer the objection to the Telecommunications Industry Ombudsman:

+is not received by the carrier; or

+is not made by the carrier;

+within the 5 business days mentioned in section 4.37.

 Situation 3 The Telecommunications Industry Ombudsman deals with the objection without giving a direction to the carrier, and the Ombudsman informs the carrier in writing of that outcome.

 Situation 4 The Telecommunications Industry Ombudsman gives a direction to the carrier.